Appeals

 • Dropping off an assignment or seeing an instructor.

 • Unable to find a legally-marked parking space.
 There are always spaces available.
 Plan ahead and be prepared for a reasonable walk.
+Lots 25 and 31 are good fall backs for Commuters, Staff and Faculty

 • Parking in a reserved space without a valid permit for the reserved space.
 Between 8 AM and 4 PM, Monday to Friday you need a permit.
 If the University is open (classes or not), this policy applies.